aditya3012singh/Chat-App/README.md

 - **Secure Authentication**: JWT-based user authentication and session management.
 - **Cloud Storage**: Integrates Cloudinary for handling media uploads.
 - **Responsive Design**: Optimized for all devices with a clean and modern UI.
-- **Database Management**: Scalable and efficient storage using MongoDB.
+- **Database Management**: Scalable and efficient storage using PstgreSQL.

 ---